shreymahendru/n-app/README.md

 import "./page-1-view.scss"; // Importing the Styles

 @template(require("./page-1-view.html")) // Linking the Template to this View-Model
-@route(Routes.page1) // Linking the Corresponding Routes to the correct one export class Page1ViewModel extends PageViewModel // Inheriting the PageViewModel class {
+@route(Routes.page1) // Assigning a route for this page export class Page1ViewModel extends PageViewModel // Inheriting the PageViewModel class {
     // View-Model Logic